canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 The goal here is to have our graphical snap running full-screen on your device.

-Before we proceed, you need to have Ubuntu Core already running on your device.
-If not, please visit [here](#what-youll-need) to find out how.
+Before we proceed, you need to have Ubuntu Core [already running on your device](tutorial/graphical-snaps#0).

 ### Device Setup